 ART 351 INTERMEDIATE SCULPTURE II 3 At this intermediate level, less emphasis is given to tools and techniques, and more attention is given to the student's search for personal artistic expression.
 Participation in student and local exhibitions is expected.
 For those interested in a concentration in sculpture, time will be given to portfolio preparation.
-Research into sculpture is intensified.
-PREREQ: ART 350.
+Research into sculpture is intensified PREREQ: ART 350.
 ART 360 INTERMEDIATE METALS 3 Application of techniques introduced in ART260 and ART261.
-Projects are produced primarily in silver and copper and anodized metals.
-Students are introduced to professional practices including photography documentation of work.
-PREREQ: ART 260 or ART 261 RESTRICTIONS: May be repeated up to six credit hours.
-ART 366 INDEPENDENT STUDY 1-6 ART 370 FIBER SURVEY: STRUCTURE AND SURFACE 3 Introduction to filament and thread as the flexible graphic building blocks used to fabricate innovative tactile and dimensional forms with multiharness and computer driven hand looms, and simple tool interlacement systems, e.g. felting, crochet, basketry.
-Emphasis placed on craftsmanship, experimental finishing processes, and expressive content.
-PREREQ: 200 level Fibers course.
+Emphasis is personal research and working dimensionally in silver, copper and anodized metals.
+Students are introduced to professional practices including photographic documentation of their work.
+PREREQ: ART 260 or ART 261.
+RESTRICTIONS: May be repeated up to six credit hours.
+ART 366 INDEPENDENT STUDY 1-6 ART 370 FIBER SURVEY: STRUCTURE AND SURFACE 3 Introduction to filament and thread as the flexible graphic building blocks used to fabricate innovative tactile and dimensional forms with multiharness and computer driven hand looms, and simple tool interlacement systems, e.g. felting, crochet, basketry Emphasis placed on craftsmanship, experimental finishing processes, and expressive content PREREQ: 200 level Fibers course.